Where We’ve Been

 In the absence of statewide legal protections before 2020, EV and local partners advocated school district-by-school district to build support for policies that protect LGBTQ students, teachers, and staff from discrimination in the locality’s public schools.

 EV has consulted with local community organizations, school districts, and the Virginia Department of Education to share resources and provide trainings on creating inclusive learning environments for LGBTQ students, particularly for transgender and non-binary youth whose needs have been consistently unmet due to a lack of knowledge and familiarity by peers and school officials.

 After years of advocacy by EV as well as local, state, and national partners, the General Assembly passed legislation (House Bill 145 and Senate Bill 161) to protect transgender and non-binary students’ access to an equal education.
-This legislation requires the Virginia Department of Education (VDOE) to create model policies on creating an inclusive school environment for transgender and non-binary students.
-Then, the law requires school boards across the Commonwealth to adopt policies consistent with or more comprehensive than those crafted by the DOE by the start of the 2021-2022 school year
+This legislation requires the Virginia Department of Education (VDOE) to draft Model Policies for the Treatment of Transgender Students in Virginia’s Public Schools.
+School Boards then have until the start of the 2021-2022 school year to adopt policies consistent with, or even more comprehensive than, the VDOE model policy.

 Thank you to the many organizations, advocates, youth, family members, and community leaders who made these historic wins for equality possible.
 These two pieces of legislation will ensure that schools can offer all students, including LGBTQ students, the ability to thrive and learn.

 In anticipation of the work ahead, Equality Virginia, Side by Side, and many partner organizations collaborated on crafting a ‘platinum standard’ policy recommendations guide to inform the work of the VDOE and local school boards.
 GLSEN and the National Center for Transgender Equality have also published an updated model local policy on transgender and non-binary students that can help inform local policies.